sei-dsvoboda/exub/README.md

 EXTENDED COMPILABLE EXAMPLE: 6, 26, 27, 28, 29, 52, 53, 54, 82, 90, 149
 HYPOTHETICAL CODE EXAMPLE: 93, 94, 141, 145, 191

+### June 2025 commit & notes

+Added remaining examples from CERT rules, recs, and TS 17961.

+New examples.c18.md for UBs from C18 that no longer exist in C23.

 ## Development Rules

 Here are some rules that the examples should comply with: